IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Hellion Beams being invisible

+-'The Whole Experience' not working on Killer Fly Swarm; you can now refight that boss

 -Cyber Scythe's max range growing smaller with melee speed instead of larger

 -Prismic Banshee's 'hands' having a weird hitbox

 -Virulent Ore placing the wrong tile, due to me forgoting to undo a testing thing

+-Gucci Guantlet's Amber Gem causing null errors in merchant shops

+-Town NPCs getting daybroken by enemy attacks while you had the Fiery Heart

 -Stormbreaker not counting the lightning as modded throwing damage

+-An invisible non-transparent pixel on Rusty Sword's sprite, causing it to look odd ingame

+-Other smaller fixes I might have forgotten about-including typeos